MLB stadiums by capacity: Biggest, smallest baseball parks

 Capacity: 18,264

 The U.S. commonwealth of Puerto Rico first played host to MLB in 2003, when the then-Montreal Expos played more than 40 home games there over a two-season span before the franchise relocated to Washington, D.C.
-It’s expected that MLB will hold regular-season games there during the 2026 season.
+The venue was used for games in the 2026 World Baseball Classic.

 7. Gocheok Sky Dome